 Pro Tip: If you’re reading this and don’t have a LinkedIn profile it’s not too late.
 Just use our guide to LinkedIn magic here.

 Need more tips to make a standout college resume?
 Want to get into the school of your dreams?
-See our guide: How to Make a Resume: A Step-by-Step Guide (+30 Examples)
+See our guide: How to Make a Resume: A Professional Resume Writing Guide

-Here’s a recap of how to write a college resume that gets you through the door:
+Here’s a recap of how to write a resume for college admissions:

 - Put on your thinking cap.
 You have tons of flashy achievements for a resume for college applications.
 You just need to do the thinking time.